Wouldn’t it be great to put everything on your credit card without having to worry about interest? Of course, it would. So what’s the catch?

 Live within your means

 The biggest attraction of 0% interest offers, and 0% purchase offers in particular, is that you can spread the cost of a purchase over several months without paying any interest.
-As a plus, some cards also have other perks, such as cashback or money off your groceries.
+As a plus, some cards also have other perks, such as cashback or money off your food shop.

 While this may make for an excellent deal, there’s also the danger that you might spend more than you can afford.
 Always make sure you’re in control of your spending, as exceeding your limit may end the offer and reflect badly on your credit score.